6 ways to make your retrieval quiz more effective

 Struggling to recall something feels uncomfortable.
 Looking back in your book and being reminded feels comfortable.
 It is too tempting.
 Pupils will get the benefit from retrieval quizzes if they push through the discomfort and struggle to retrieve.

-Finally, and perhaps most importantly, get the whole-school structures right.
-However good a retrieval quiz is, it will only be effective if pupils do it.
+Perhaps most importantly, you need to get the whole-school structures right.
+However good a retrieval quiz is, it will only be effective if students do it.
 If there is a culture in the school whereby pupils drift into class as and when they feel like it, the teacher doesn’t stand a chance.
 The teacher needs to be circulating the room and making sure that no pupils are opting out, waiting for answers to be revealed (rather than waiting at the door and dragging pupils in from the corridors).

 There also needs to be time to think about and create these quizzes.
 This may mean ensuring that there is enough department time for teachers to collaborate on creating and quality assuring these resources.
 Or it could mean making sure that time isn’t being spent on less productive activities.